geochrist/dctk/README.md

 It needs updates to handle multi input/output cells.

 ## TODO
+* add comparator to delay_calc_tool.

+## Future
+* re-work interface to be cleaner, and more consistent.
 * add support for multi-input cells (sensitization of for side input pins).
-* add comparator to delay_calc_tool.